 The second part of the Illithiad adventure trilogy (unofficial title) by Bruce Cordell takes place almost immediately after the first part, but this is where the similarities end.
 Part 1 was an investigation, this is a sort of wilderness trek with a sort of dungeon at the end.
 Also, part 1 sucked, this one is pretty good.
 Traditional OSR folklore states that 2e was terrible, so what the hell happened with this one?

 In earlier days this would have been a hexcrawl but now it is a simple line, with random encounters every 4 hours.
 What would be locations on a hex map are now random encounters.
 Frozen villages (that you can loot!), refugees (or they could be bandits, great!
-Will you trade XP i mean do good for precious food and cold weather gear?), ravenous animals, snow monsters that wandered in, blizzards and thin ice (easily one of the most lethal encounters on the table) and even a village that was succesfully co-opted by the hated Illithids and a resistance you can assit in liberating it.
+Will you trade XP I mean do good for precious food and cold weather gear?), ravenous animals, snow monsters that wandered in, blizzards and thin ice (easily one of the most lethal encounters on the table) and even a village that was successfully co-opted by the hated Illithids along with a thrall resistance you can assist in liberating it.

 To add more awesome, your players are persued by the Thralltakers, a dickbag group of illithids in a horse drawn sleigh, with their retinue of powerful adventurer thralls and their tracker, the Intellect Devourer Bluntfell, kept on a leash of bone links.
 Fuck yeah!
 As is only right and proper, Cordell has taken several paragraphs to give them some excellent and intelligent tactics.
 The Thralls could have used more description, but each does have something to make them stand out from your run of the mill henchman (i.e Zeon the henchman can fire a mind blast 1/turn from a psionic seal on his face and is quiet, his psychopathic tendencies kept in check by the psionic dominaiton).
 As nemeses, these fit quite well and they will likely be a thorn in the side of the PCs until they reach the crater proper, at which point they will become less cautious and commit more fully to fucking them up.